majestic53/dasm16/README.markdown

 ========

 We will take a look at the classic Hello World example, showing the entire process of compilation.

-The first step is to create a new file, calling it __HelloWorld.asm__.
+###Steps:

+* Create a new file, called __HelloWorld.asm__ (or something...).
 This file will hold our assembly code, and will be used as the input file during compilation.

-Once this file has been created, copy and paste the code below:
+* Copy-and-paste the code below into the file:

 ```asm
 ; Assembler test for DCPU